snowmerak/revolver/README.md

 # revolver

-Revolver is a simple CLI tool for hot reloading your Go applications.
+Revolver is a simple CLI tool for live reloading your Go applications.
 Revolver detects changes in your project files and restarts your application automatically.

 ## Installation